Jvk1166z/kingpin/README.md

 &nbsp;

 ## How to Avoid Trouble

 Simple.
 Dont dress or act like a G.I Joke, and you'll be fine.
 This isn't mission impossible, you're essentially littering at worst.
 Dont treat it as super spy LARP.

+&nbsp;
+&nbsp;
+&nbsp;

+## How to Customize the Template

+This is actually very easy.
+Provided is a GIMP project file with all of the elements you need seperated as layers.
+Want a new background image?
+Replace the background image layer.
+Want a new link?
+Replace the link layer (VCR Font is provided in the git).
+Want a new code.
+Replace the code layer.

+&nbsp;

+If you've ever edited an image with GIMP, you already know what to do.